clemblanco/dusk-browser/README.md

 Laravel Dusk Browser provides an expressive, easy-to-use browsing API based on [Laravel Dusk 5.0](https://github.com/laravel/dusk/tree/5.0).

+This is mainly for people who are only after the browsing capabilities of Laravel Dusk and want to use the same API to browse some remote websites.

 Laravel Dusk can be un-secure to run on a production application due to the fact it's tightly coupled to PHPUnit and User Authentication, so this is a lighter version of Laravel Dusk which doesn't interact with any of this.

-This is mainly for people who want to use the same API as Laravel Dusk to browse some remote websites.

 ## Usage